UniversalAptronym/Locus-Server/Instructions/SSH_setup.md

 to-do:
 - Check if `pi` and `raspberry` are the default root username and password like this, and if there's a seperate `root` user by default, whose password needs to be changed.
 - Add a section about how to change your wifi name and password if those change.
+- Include instructions for Macs and Ubuntu.

 # __SSH Setup__

-To-do: Include instructions for Macs and Ubuntu.

 SSH means "Secure Shell", referring to the Secure Shell Protocol.
 An SSH program (like PuTTY) lets you talk to your Pi from your computer in a secure way.
 If you are using Windows, download and install [PuTTY](../Software_Repository/SSH.md).
 Make sure to create a desktop shortcut for PuTTY, and open it up.

-In a previous step you create a Pi hostname, Pi username, and Pi password.
+0. In a previous step you create a Pi hostname, Pi username, and Pi password.
 Make sure you have all three ready for this step.

 <img src="../Media_Repository/Pi_Imager_OS_settings_1.png" alt="Previous screen where you entered your Pi hostname" title="Previous screen where you entered your Pi hostname" width="40%"/>